 Prerequisite(s): 3 sem. hrs. of political studies or philosophy; or third-year standing.
 (3-0) POLS 330 Law and Canadian Politics (3 sem. hrs.)
-This course provides students with an overview of important themes in Canadian law: its sources, theories of jurisprudence, federalism and the courts, and how the legal framework and the Supreme Court decisions shape public discourse in Canada on political issues.
-Through the examination of milestone court cases, particularly Supreme Court decisions since the Charter of Rights and Freedoms (1982), the symbiotic relationship between the judiciary and the legislative branches of government are established.
+Provides students with an understanding of "how things work" with respect to the intersection of law and politics in Canada by exploring the institutions, structures and decision-makers in law and politics at the national and provincial levels.
+Important themes include sources of law, theories of jurisprudence, federalism and the courts, the role of the bureaucracy and various regulatory bodies, and the ways in which public discourse in Canada is shaped by legal frameworks and Supreme Court decisions.
 Prerequisite(s): POLS/SOCI 234, HUMA 130 or BUSI 245.
 (3-0) POLS 332 Issues in the History of British Columbia (3 sem. hrs.)
 The history of British Columbia from its earliest beginnings to the late 1980s.
 The province's move from regionalism, to provincialism, to internationalism by examining many of the social, cultural, political, and economic forces of change which shaped the "West Beyond the West" in Canada.
 Specific aspects of BC's history that particularly enlighten us about the character of the region, its unique place in Canadian history, and how these events have shaped the Province today.
 Cross-listed: HIST 332.

 Prerequisite(s): 6 sem. hrs. of Political Studies including POLS 234, or instructor's consent.
 (3-0) POLS 334 Issues in Canadian Government and Politics (3 sem. hrs.)
 Provides the student with a detailed examination of the political issues that divide and unite Canadians.
-Course topics include discussion of alternative theoretical approaches to Canadian politics; regionalism, citizenship, and political participation; the French-English Cleavage; provincialism versus federalism; aboriginal politics; gender and class issues; the United States' and Canada's uneasy relationship; multiculturalism and bilingualism as key indicators of Canadian political culture; the Executive in Parliament dispute; legislative politics and judicial interpretation; and law and constitution.
+Course topics encompass the discussion of political structures including regionalism, federalism and elections; political actors including the Executive in Canada, political parties, the media, and citizen engagement; constitutional politics including Western alienation, Quebec separatism, patriation of the constitution and the Charter of Rights and Freedoms; and key elements of Canadian political culture including political ideologies, bilingualism, multiculturalism, and Indigenous reconciliation.
 Cross-listed: HIST 334.